 The polarized measurement can have an effect on the precision of the retrieval, where again the main driver is the magnitude of the signal.
-The polarization can either increase or decrease the precision and there is an apparent trade-off between signal levels and performance of the vertical or horizontal polarization.
+For a compensated instrument, the polarization can either increase or decrease the precision and there is an apparent trade-off between signal levels and performance of the vertical or horizontal polarization.
 This is mostly important at shorter wavelengths since at longer wavelengths the differences are negligible.
+For an uncompensated instrument, the precision of the retrieved aerosol extinction from a polarized measurement is always inferior to the total radiance case.
+However the horizontal polarization has better signal levels thus yielding more precise results.

 In conclusion, we have found no clear advantage to the linearly polarized measurement over the total radiance for aerosol retrievals; however, there are also no clear disadvantages assuming the somewhat lower overall signal levels can be handled in the instrument design or operation.
-With careful choice of the orientation of the measured polarization with respect to the orbital geometry and desired coverage, an instrument such as ALI or ALTIUS is fully capable of obtaining retrieved aerosol products of very similar quality to an equivalent instrument that measures the total radiance.
+With careful choice of the orientation of the measured polarization with respect to the orbital geometry and desired coverage, an instrument such as ALI or ALTIUS is fully capable of obtaining retrieved aerosol products of very similar quality compared to an equivalent instrument that measures the total radiance.

 Acknowledgements